Tag Archives: commercials

 Is the Super Bowl really about football?
 Time for the big ad showdown.

-It’s Super Bowl Time.
-Yippee!
 OK.
 So I’m not a football fan.
-I don’t dislike it, but I’m usually busy parenting little girls on Sunday afternoon instead of sitting in front of the TV or heading down to the Georgia … Continue reading
+I don’t dislike it, but I’m usually busy parenting little girls on Sunday afternoon instead of sitting in front of the TV or heading down to the Georgia Dome.
+But on Super Bowl Sunday, you will actually find me parked on my couch, with the volume turned up so I can hear every single word of dialog on every single commercial.
+Because, although I don’t care who wins the game, I am an advertising fan.

 2 Comments